 A judgment debtor hearing requires the debtor to come to court and answer your questions about his salary, bank accounts, property and anything else that could be used to pay the judgment.
 If you wish, you can subpoena bank books, property deeds, paycheck stubs, etc., before you hold the hearing.
 You will need a subpoena duces tecum.
 Get the subpoena from the Clerk.
 We have provided some sample questions for examining the judgment debtor.

 To hold the Hearing, ask the Small Claims Clerk for an "Order of Examination".
 There is a fee.
 The Order of Examination must be served on the debtor by the Sheriff or a Registered Process Server.
 The debtor must be within 150 miles of the Court.

 - Suspend Debtor's Driver's License

-If you won a judgment for $500 or less in an auto accident case, and the judgment is not paid within 90 days after the judgment becomes final, you can have the debtor's driver's license suspended for 90 days.
+If you won a judgment in an auto accident case, and the judgment is not paid within 90 days after the judgment becomes final, you can have the debtor's driver's license suspended for 90 days.
 Get form DL 17 from the DMV.
 There is a fee.

 The Resources page lists books you may find useful on this topic.